 While some fans claimed self-censorship, The Strokes are known to perform the song live (including in NYC), despite the refrain’s taunt at the NYPD.
 The riff is too good to stop playing the song over some socially sensitive lyrics.

 "Chelsea Hotel No. 2" by Leonard Cohen

-“I remember you well in the Chelsea Hotel,” Cohen croons over noodly guitar, lamenting lost love and isolation in the infamous NYC hotel, which roomed countless artists, poets, and musicians.
+“I remember you well in the Chelsea Hotel,” Leonard Cohen croons over his guitar, lamenting lost love and isolation in the infamous NYC hotel, which roomed countless artists, poets, and musicians.

 The Canadian singer-songwriter tells us of a less-idealized New York through his signature morose poetry and longing monotone.
-The Chelsea no longer accepts hotel guests, but it’s still the home of full-time residents, and remains an inspirational NYC landmark.
+The Chelsea is now the Chelsea Savoy Hotel and remains an inspirational NYC landmark.

 "New York City" by John Lennon